-In addition, the early problems we encountered with SQUID instabilities, that resulted in frequent flux jumps at applied electric fields higher than 3~kV/cm, were resolved by replacing HV cables and adding low-pass filter resistors, which needed to be cryogenically-compatible and HV-rated.
+In addition, early problems we encountered with SQUID instabilities, which resulted in frequent flux jumps at applied electric fields higher than 3~kV/cm, were resolved by replacing the HV cables and adding low-pass filter resistors, which needed to be cryogenically-compatible and HV-rated.
 This improvement allows the application of the full range of 10~kV$_{pp}$ across the sample.